mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 likely because the file specified has not been found.
 Error message can be viewed by hovering over the red star sign.

-It is also possible sometimes that a file has not been found but the red star sign is only displayed once you have clicked outside the *Run #* text-field.
+Checking the availability of all the files can take some time, for this reason it is also possible that a file may not have been found but the red star sign has not been displayed.
 If you manage to click Focus before red sign is displayed, the interface will process the last valid focus run instead.

 Output
 ^^^^^^